madfam-io/plinto/docs/deployment/MONITORING_INTEGRATION.md

 # Monitoring Stack Integration

-This document describes the complete monitoring integration for the Plinto platform, including Prometheus metrics collection, health checks, and frontend monitoring.
+This document describes the complete monitoring integration for the Janua platform, including Prometheus metrics collection, health checks, and frontend monitoring.

 ## Overview